 (MARCH) Marie Antoinette’s second son born.

-(JULY) Second princess born to Marie Antoinette.
-Dies before a year old.
-When thoughtless courtier asks queen why so upset, as only baby, queen replies; “Because she would have been my friend.”
+(JULY) Second Princess born to Marie Antoinette.
+Dies before one-year-old.
+When thoughtless courtier asks Queen why so upset, as only baby, Queen replies: “Because she would have been my friend.”

 Fersen returns to France and does not leave again until June 1791, when escorts royal family out of Paris in unsuccessful bid to escape from domination by National Assembly.

 (MAY) Opening of Assembly composed of deputies elected from all over France, in response to bankruptcy of country and need for more taxes.
 Ordinary people exhilarated because now have voice.
 Whole country in ferment.
 Believe future will be brighter.
 Believe crippling taxes will be lowered.

 (JUNE) Death of Queen’s older son – similar symptoms to those eventually developed by younger son.
 Many aristocrats emigrate because focus of people’s resentment, due to cruel feudal duties imposed by aristocrats upon peasants living on their estates, and aristocrats’ exemption from taxes.

 (JULY) Bastille taken by people in popular uprising.
 Paris now in hands of people.
 People form own army – National Guard – to protect themselves from King’s army.
 Lafayette elected Commander of National Guard in Paris.
 King’s brother d’Artois leaves France because of threats against his person.
 Queen similarly threatened but refuses to leave.
 Assembly supposed to be temporary gathering, but challenges King’s authority, and refuses to disperse back to their homes.
 King surrounds them with his army, but army mutinies and refuses to obey orders.
 King withdraws army from Assembly.
 People triumphant.
 Assembly now declares itself permanent and calls itself National Assembly.